Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
-	r1.1
+	r1.2
+		- Removed the numpad 7 and 8 key binds for retail
+		- Added the "Common problems when the tool doesn't work" section to the readme r1.1
 		- Bug fixes
 	r1.0